p0l0satik/pointcloud_undistort/README.md

 # pointcloud_undistort
-Algoritm for undistortion of point cloud poses
+Algorithm for undistortion of point cloud poses